 The issue this project seeks to address is meeting the needs of people in the community who are experiencing homelessness by supporting Occupy Madison's tiny house village.
+Occupy Madison developed and manages two tiny house villages created to support unhoused residents in Madison.
+A solar array will be installed on the roofs of the main buildings, at both villages, and include panels on each tiny house.
 Occupy Madison operating costs range from \$60,000-\$80,000 a year.
 The biggest burden of operating both sites is the cost of electricity, as utilities for all of the tiny houses are connected to electric.
 Installing solar at both locations would help reduce operating expenses significantly.
 Currently, the OM Village on North Third Street relies on a 14KW system and the OM Village on Aberg uses a 28KW system.
 This is the maximum amount of energy production possible given space limitations but capacity could be increased with installation of decentralized panels on each home.
 OM officials suggest placing solar panels on centralized/community properties rather than each house.
 These systems could produce 50,000 kwh of power each year and offset 45,000 lbs. of CO2 per year.